Officers

 Trustee

-Inez Diaz-Galloza is an Assistant Attorney General in the Employment Rights Department in Hartford, Connecticut.
-She previously served in the Child Protection Department and prior to working at the Office of the Attorney General, she was an associate at Wiggin & Dana.
+Inez Diaz-Galloza is employed at the Office of the Attorney General as a Deputy Associate Attorney General and Chief of the Consumer Advocacy Section in Hartford, Connecticut.
+Previously she was an Assistant Attorney General in the Employment Rights Department and Child Protection Department.
+Prior to working at the Office of the Attorney General, she was an associate at Wiggin & Dana.
 She also served on numerous non-profit boards and is currently a board member for The Lawyers Collaborative for Diversity.
 Inez is a member of the Governance Committee.